julianh287/julianh287/README.md

 - 📫 How to reach me: julian_her_287@hotmail.com || https://www.linkedin.com/in/julianhernandez-dev/

 Who am I?
-🙋‍♂️ I am a Full Stack developer.
-I am a curious and observant person.
+🙋‍♂️ I am a curious and observant person.
 I like the idea of learning new stuff and explore new areas and technologies.
 This is why entering in the IT world it's been thrilling.

 Why me?
 👨‍🔬 Endowed with a solid logical-thinking base and a resourceful creativity, I find it exciting to face challenges.
 I have very good communication skills, and I enjoy team work.
 I find it easy to explain concepts and I enjoy sharing my knowledge with my teammates.